Websoft9Archive/ansible-mysql/docs/zh/solution-more.md

 ### Binary log configuration

-You can modify the MySQL configuration _/etc/my.cnf_ to change the binary log settings<br />
+You can modify the MySQL configuration _/etc/my.cnf_ to change the binary log settings

 ```
 log_bin = mysql-bin      # enable Binary log